Email: ask@bpl.org

 Example: cat NOT dog will only give you results for cat and nothing that contains the word dog.

 All Boston Public Library locations have public access to printers and copiers.
 Copiers can make print copies and also scan documents to an email address.
-Additionally, Central has two digital KIC scanners that can make free digital copies.
+Additionally, Central has a digital KIC scanner that can make free digital copies.
 You can find answers to some common questions here.

 To pay for printing and scanning, you add funds to your print account using the red Service Kiosks.
 Please see the next tab for more information.